ditte816j/notes/README.md

 # 2024-03-09
 - "Today's programming wisdom is to remember that code is read far more often than it is written.
 Therefore, focus on writing clean, readable, and maintainable code.
 Always strive for simplicity and clarity, avoiding unnecessary complexity.
 Invest time in proper documentation and adhering to consistent coding standards.
 Optimize for understanding and adaptability over premature optimization.
 Lastly, embrace the power of testing as it ensures your code works as intended and safeguards against future regressions."

+# 2024-03-10
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+This applies to coding as much as it does to art or design.
+Writing clean, simple, and maintainable code is often a more challenging and effective approach than crafting complex solutions.
+Always strive to reduce complexity, refactor mercilessly, and use abstractions judiciously.
+Remember, the best code is the code that doesn't need to be written."

+In practical terms for programmers, this could mean choosing well-established libraries over reinventing the wheel, following SOLID principles, avoiding premature optimization, and continually refining your codebase to enhance readability and minimize bugs.
+It's about writing code that can be easily understood and modified by others, including your future self."